 This course explores the methods of acquiring creative content and distributing the final product.
-The main theme of the course are the sequential distribution of theatrical motion pictures, both domestic and international, as well as licensing of television shows from broadcast to syndication and the licensing and sales of television formats.
-Students learn the transactions between studios or production companies and exhibitors, distributors, retailers and licensees through the various distribution windows, including theatrical exhibition, Videoon-Demand and DVDs, free, basic or premium cable, online streaming, and new technologies including mobile devices.
+The main themes of the course are the sequential distribution of theatrical motion pictures, both domestic and international, as well as licensing of television shows from broadcast to syndication and the licensing and sales of television formats.
+Students learn the transactions between studios or production companies and exhibitors, distributors, retailers, and licensees through the various distribution windows, including theatrical exhibition, video-on-demand and DVDs, free, basic, or premium cable, online streaming, and new technologies including mobile devices.
+Prerequisites: None managers to overcome challenges, dissecting projects into manageable segments, assigning and delegation of tasks, leadership of a diverse team, and implementing effective tools to meet deadlines and deliverables on schedule and on budget.
 Prerequisites: None